mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 - CONV: In the model in the picture, the first layer is a CONV layer.
 It is nothing new as CONV is just short form for convolution layer.

+> There are of course convolution layers of different sizes and not just 3x3.
+Some models uses 7x7 and even 11x11 filters but larger filters also mean more parameters which means longer training time.
+Filters are also usually has odd lengths and are squares.
+This is so as to have some sort of center to take reference from.
+There is also another concept called strides.
+In the examples above we use strides of size 1.
+Stride 2 would mean starting from the top left most 3x3 section of the imag, you move 2 pixels to the right before you apply your filter again, the same when you move downwards.

 - RELU: The RELU layer (short for rectifier layer) is basically a transformation of all negative outputs of the previous layer into 0.
 As negative numbers would also contribute to the output of the next layer, 0 has a significance in the sense that it will not affect the results of the next layer.
 Looking back at the high-level definition of how a convolution works, negative numbers should mean the absence of a feature.
 0 would fit that idea more concisely and that is the purpose of this layer.
 We will not change the values of the positive numbers as the magnitude of the positive number can help identify how closely the image represents a feature.
 The RELU layer will not transform the shape of it's input.
 If the input is of shape 30x30x32, the output would still be 30x30x32, except all the negatives are now 0s instead.

+> In actual fact rectifiers are just a member of a larger family called activators, they all set out to achieve the same purpose as stated above.
+Another popular activation layer is the logistic activator, It transform it's inputs into a logistic distribution.

 <p align="center"><img src="/imgs/max-pooling.jpeg", width="540"></p>
 <p align="center">Fig 1.6 pooling on a 4x4 input</p>

 - POOL: Image processing is a very computationally intensive process.
 To allow our algorithm to run at a decent speed while not compromising accuracy too heavily, we do a form of reduction on the image size in a technique called pooling.
 The image above shows how it is done.
 From each 2x2 square, we find the pixel with the largest value, retain it and throw away all the unused pixels we also do this for each depth layer (recall on the input image, it would be each color layer).
 Doing this transformation would essentially reduce the dimensions of the original image by half on height and another half on weight.
 Another reason why we wish to do this is to converge features of close proximity together such that more complex features can develop sooner.

+> The pooling technique we describe here is called max-pooling because we are only taking the max of every 2x2 squares.
+There are also other pooling methods such as min pooling and mean pooling.
+But this is by far the most popular method of pooling.
+Pooling can also be of larger dimensions like 3x3 or 4x4 although it is unrecommended as image sizes will reduce too fast.

 The act of repeating the process of CONV RELU POOL would simulate the process of reinforcing the complexity of the features gathered from the original image.